AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-workplace-by-facebook-as-a-launchpoint-service.md

 >[!PREREQUISITES]
 >
->If you don't have Workplace Notifications already enabled, please [contact Support](http://docs.marketo.com/cdn-cgi/l/email-protection#5b282e2b2b34292f1b363a29303e2f3475383436).
+>If you don't have Workplace Notifications already enabled, please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support).

 1. Go to **LaunchPoint**, then under **New** click **New Service**.